ptomulik/scons-gnu-build/README.md

 ### Installation by simple copy

-Copy recursively the entire directory ``SConsGnuBuild`` to your ``site_scons/`` directory
+Copy recursively the entire directory ``SConsGnu`` to your ``site_scons/`` directory

-    cp -r scons-gnu-build/SConsGnuBuild your/projects/site_scons/
+    cp -r scons-gnu-build/SConsGnu your/projects/site_scons/

 ### Installation as a submodule in git-based projects